lbondi7/lbondi7.github.io/_posts/2019-03-03-gep-mariokart-4.markdown

 When a person finshes a race in mario kart it lerps round to be in front of the player.
 The link below shows the effect.
 I have been working on an orbit camera to do this effect.
 [MARIO KART EFFECT](https://youtu.be/GHz6s5iVpYU?t=469){:target="blank" rel = "noopener"}{: .btn}

 Since it need to circle around the player I knew I needed to use trigonometry.
-As [Maths Is Fun](https://www.mathsisfun.com/algebra/trigonometry.html), shows I need to use the opposite and the adjacent to get the hypotenuse.
+As [Maths Is Fun](https://www.mathsisfun.com/algebra/trigonometry.html) shows, I need to use the opposite and the adjacent to get the hypotenuse.
 Once I had this it was easy.
 The center of the model was used as the pivot and the angle was changed to make it spin around the kart.
 M_dpos was a vector3 used to put the camera a set distance behind the car and to get the x of this vector was used as the opposite, the z was used to get the adjacent.

 ~~~
 angle += amount;